georchestra/georchestra/migrations/18.06/README.md

 First of all, ldapadmin webapp is renamed into console.
 Also, with [#1924](https://github.com/georchestra/georchestra/issues/1924), the admin console moves from `/ldapadmin/console/` to `/console/manager/`

+## ReCaptcha v2

+With [#1938](https://github.com/georchestra/georchestra/pull/1938) we upgraded ReCaptcha to v2, a mandatory step since v1 has been deprecated by Google.
+This requires that you generate a new public/private keypair on https://www.google.com/recaptcha/ and update your geOrchestra datadir according to [georchestra/datadir@0ff17b]( https://github.com/georchestra/datadir/commit/0ff17b3d2e7fb265dbf64fc0c65f7ee01ef39dea)